 Eneraque has successfully operated in the renewable energy space for over 40 years, and is now incredibly proud to be pioneering biogas upgrading technologies on Australian soil.
 This pilot program will see Eneraque engineer, supply and install a biogas upgrading plant to Sydney Water’s Malabar Wastewater Treatment Plant, where it will transform raw biogas harvested from the anaerobic digestion of effluent into pipeline-quality renewable natural gas (RNG).

-Biogas upgrading has gained significant traction across Europe and the US, namely due to more advanced green initiatives and the only real prerequisite being a reliable source of biogas.
+Biogas upgrading has gained significant traction across Europe and the US, namely due to more advanced sustainable initiatives and the only real prerequisite being a reliable source of biogas.

 Eneraque is incredibly excited to advance these technologies locally, and pave the way to a greener future in metro and regional areas of Australia.